Stiivi/entigen/README.md

 various blocks of source files that either describe the model in the target language or perform some functionality with the structures of the model.

+Reduces need to write a lot of boiler plate.

 Example uses: class definition, initialization methods, comparators, database storage/retrieval operations, protocol specifications, documentation, etc.